 But in general, equipment violations will result in a fix-it ticket or a fine only.

 So most people want a traffic lawyer only for charges that affect their driver’s license, record and insurance.

-“Will I lose my license if I get convicted of a traffic violation?”
+“Will I lose my license if I get a traffic conviction?”

 A traffic lawyer can help protect your drivers license.